-46. Transfers between Childrens Homes etc., under the Act and Childrens Homes, etc., of like nature in different part of India :-
+46. Transfer between childrens homes etc., under the Act and childrens homes, etc., of like nature in different parts of India :-

-(1) The State Government may direct any neglected child or delinquent child to be transferred from any Childrens Home or Special School within the State to any other Childrens Home, Special School or Institution of a like nature in any other State with the consent of the Government of that State.
+(1) The State Government may direct any neglected child or delinquent child to be transferred from any childrens home or special school within the State to any other childrens, home or special school or institution of a like nature in any other State with the consent of the Government of that State.

-(2) The State Government may, by general or special order, provide for the reception in a Childrens Home or Special School within the State of a neglected child or delinquent child detained in a Childrens Home or Special School or institution of a like nature in any other State where the Government of that State makes an order for such transfer and upon such transfer the provisions of this Act shall apply to such child as if he had been originally ordered to be sent to such Childrens Home or Special School under this Act.
+(2) The State Government may, by general or special order, provide for the reception in a childrens home or special school within the State of a neglected child or delinquent child detained in a childrens home or special school or institution of a like nature in any other State where the Government of that State makes an order for such transfer, and upon such transfer the provisions of this Act shall apply to such child as if he had been originally ordered to be sent to such childrens home or special School under this Act.